 The recent appointment of Betsy Devos as the US Education Secretary reignited the controversial issue of school voucher programs.
 Proponents of vouchers, including Devos, argue that school choice increases public schools’ performance due to the competition presented by private and charter schools.
 However, research shows that vouchers, at best, provide mixed results for students.

 Lower Student Performance

 It is important to note that although private school students historically score about 15 to 20 points higher on standardized tests than those in public school, it is not necessarily due to better teaching.
-High performing students often self-select into private schools, causing the increases in scores.
-Parents of children in low performing public schools cannot surmise that their child would perform better in a private school.
+High-performing students often self-select into private schools, causing increases in scores.
+Parents of children in low-performing public schools cannot surmise that their child would perform better in a private school.

 Decreased School Choices